shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 use established RFC 5545/iCalendar libraries.

-For the Python backend, I would use a combination of:
+For the Python backend, I should use a combination of:

 ```text
 icalendar